 About three hours southeast of Portland, or half an hour north of Bend, you’ll find quaint Sisters, Oregon in the shadow of Black Butte and the Three Sisters.
 This winter road trip will make you feel like you're a world away with the old-fashioned storefronts and natural beauty of the surrounding area.
 Your family can ride horses at Black Butte Ranch or hole up with movies at a Camp Sherman cabin, or both.
 Sisters is also a great launching pad for ski areas like Mt.
 Bachelor and Hoodoo!

 Sisters Oregon Guide

 Gray whales swim to the warmer waters of Baja California in December through mid-January.
 Like anyone headed on vacation, they’re in bit of a hurry to get where they’re going and don’t lollygag around too much, but about 30 whales pass by whale watching sites each hour during peak times.
-The week of December 27th is Whale Watching Week, with trained volunteers working in 24 spots from Brookings to Astoria to help you sight these fascinating travelers.
+The week of December 27th is Whale Watching Week, with multiple spots from Brookings to Astoria to help you sight these fascinating travelers.
 Bring your binoculars, warm clothes, and a little patience, and you might catch a glimpse.
 If not, there’s always storm watching, snuggling, relaxing, and tidepooling.

 Driving time from Portland: 2.5 hours

 119 Hwy 101